-Eventually they did have their first kiss—in the driveway of her parents' house back in North Carolina.
-Steph proposed in that very spot a few years later.
+Eventually they did have their first kiss, in the driveway of her parents' house back in North Carolina, and Steph proposed in that very spot a few years later.

 They got married on July 30, 2011, and a few months later found out they were going to have a baby.
 Ayesha admitted to Parents that she "struggled with that for awhile" because at the time she was still trying to figure out her own next career move.
-Curry was drafted by the Warriors in 2009, signing a four-year contract worth a reported $12.7 million, so they had moved to the Bay Area.
+Steph had been drafted by the Warriors in 2009, signing a four-year contract worth a reported $12.7 million, so they were living in the Bay Area.

-But when daughter Riley Curry, destined to become queen of the NBA press conference as well as the apple of her father's eye, was born on July 19, 2012—"Riley came so fast I almost didn't have time to get my scrubs on," Steph told Bensinger—they wouldn't have had it any other way.
+But when daughter Riley Curry, destined to become queen of the NBA press conference, was born on July 19, 2012—"Riley came so fast I almost didn't have time to get my scrubs on," Steph told Bensinger—life had a way of falling into place.

 Having a child "puts everything into perspective.
-I don't ever have a bad day," the athlete said.
+I don't ever have a bad day," Steph told Bensinger.
 "When I go home, knowing I have a wife and daughter to enjoy life with...especially with basketball and having that as my career...that used to be my world.
 That was it...Now obviously I get frustrated when things don't go your way [on the court], but when I go home, there's nothing more gratifying...I don't really know what I used to do with my free time."

+But supporting her husband at work—she told E! she was "such a passionate fan—isn't a date night.
 "We're in the same building, but it's all eye contact from the stands to the court.
 And then we have the drive home," Steph explained to Parents.
-"The drive home is the date," Ayesha added.
+Added Ayesha, "The drive home is the date."